-The teams drew 0-0 in the first game in South London in August.
-That was a rare meeting between the teams and this is a fixture that has not been played often in the last 60 years.
-The teams met regularly in the third tier in the 1920s and 30s and then in the 1950s and 60s but the last league meeting before this season was in 1964, which Palace won at Selhurst Park.
+For both Brentford and Palace it will be two London derbies in two weeks.
+This is a fixture that has not been played often in the last 60 years.
+The teams met regularly in the third tier in the 1920s and 30s and then in the 1950s and 60s but the last league meeting was in 1964, which Palace won at Selhurst Park.

 The teams did meet in the EFL Cup in 1977.
 Brentford won the first game of a two-legged tie at Griffin Park but were beaten 5-1 in the reverse game.
-There has not been a competitive meeting in West London since.
+There has not been a competitive meeting since.

 The match will not be live on UK TV but Brentford fans can listen live on Bees Player.
 Full information on the service can be seen here.
 Bees fans living overseas should check this page to see if they can watch the game live.